-We can prove a partial extension of Keisler's Theorem for more general Abstract Elementary Classes, as follows.
-Hypothesis (3) below corresponds to one of the cases given by Burgess's theorem for analytic equivalence relations (see [12], Theorem 9.1.5).
-Theorem 0.4 follows from Theorem 4.7 below.
+We can prove the following partial extension of Keisler's Theorem for analytically presented Abstract Elementary Classes.
+Hypothesis (3) below corresponds to one of the cases given by Burgess's theorem for analytic equivalence relations (see [13], Theorem 9.1.5).
+Theorem 0.5 follows from Theorem 5.6 below.

-Theorem 0.4.
+Theorem 0.5.
 Suppose that K is an Abstract Elementary Class such that

-1. the set of reals coding countable structures in \mathbf{K} and the corresponding strong submodel relation $\prec{\mathbf{K}}$ are both analytic (we say analytically presented);
+- 1. the set of reals coding countable structures in K and the corresponding strong submodel relation $\prec{\mathbf{K}}$ are both analytic (we say analytically presented); - 2.
+K satisfies amalgamation for countable models; - 3. there is a countable model in K over which there is a perfect set of reals coding inequivalent Galois types.